buttplugio/buttplug/spec/protocol-spec/generic.md

 ---
 ## StopAllDevices

 **Description:** Sent by the client to tell the server to stop all devices.
-Can be used for emergency situations, on client shutdown for cleanup, etc… While this is considered a Device Message, since it pertains to all currently connected devices, it does not specify a device index \(and does not end with 'Cmd'\).
+Can be used for emergency situations, on client shutdown for cleanup, etc… While this is considered a Device Message, since it pertains to all currently connected devices, it does not specify a device index (and does not end with 'Cmd').

-**Introduced In Version:** 0
+**Introduced In Spec Version:** 0

-**Message Version:** 0
+**Last Updated In Spec Version:** 0

 **Fields:**

-* _Id_ \(unsigned int\): Message Id
+* _Id_ (unsigned int): Message Id

 **Expected Response:**